PritiAryal/MediCore/medical-profile-service/README.md

     Kafka-->>MedicalAnalyticsService: Event Consumed
     Kafka-->>MedicalNotificationService: Event Consumed
 ```
-Each of these services independently subscribes to the `medical.profile.created` topic and handles events at their own pace.
+Each of these services independently subscribes to the `medical-profile` topic and handles events at their own pace.

 ### Services Listening to This Event

 * **Medical Analytics Service**
-  Subscribes to `medical.profile.created` to update internal metrics and reporting datasets.
+  Subscribes to `medical.profile` to update internal metrics and reporting datasets.

 * **Medical Notification Service**
   Subscribes to the same event to trigger welcome emails, alerts, or push notifications.